comitservice/GRBL/Settings.md

 # The Settings Tab

-This page has several logical groupings of settings that you can use to alter GrblPanel's behaviour.
+This page has several logical groupings of settings that you can use to alter GrblPanel's or Grbl's behaviour.

 ## GrbL Settings
 This section reflects Grbl's settings.
 GrblPanel populates this automatically after a successful connection to Grbl.
 You can change settings by clicking on a Value, altering the value and then double-click to send the value to Grbl.